-This interview was conducted by David Owen, International Communications Manager for the East of England, on 2 August 2006 however Items from this interview have been updated during the course of writing this report.
+This interview was conducted by David Owen, International Communications Manager for the East of England, on 2 August 2006, however despite the fact that this was some time ago, items from this interview have been updated during the course of writing this report.
 It aims to provide East of England companies with a 'case study' of experiences of supporting companies looking to establish themselves in the Chinese market, and of taking UK companies on market visits to China.
 It should be read in conjunction with the PowerPoint presentation of 'Negotiating with the Chinese' available on www.rln-east.com/culture.